NateXVI/Hide-Mouse-Hulu/README.md

 }
 ```

-if visibility is true, the mouse will be visible.
+If visibility is true, the mouse will be visible.
 If it is false, the mouse will be hidden.
 Pretty simple, right?

 What's nice about this code is that it only controls the visibility of the mouse cursor while it is hovering over the web player.
 You don't have to worry about the mouse cursor being hidden while the web player is not active.